Frequently Asked Questions

 What can we expect when we come for baby goat therapy?

 When you arrive you'll be let in through the gate into the barn area where the baby goats spend their time when they're less than a few weeks old or when the weather is cold or wet.
 This is also the area that you'll feed the rest of the herd from before you go through the gate into the pasture.
 Walking the pasture with our herd of goats, flock of chickens, peafowl, ducks, and two guardian dogs is one of the most peaceful immersive experiences You'll have the choice of exploring the farm, petting and visiting the adult goats, or spending some time in the baby goat pen.

 How should we dress for our visit to the farm?

 It is always cooler at the farm than it is in the valley.
 We recommend always planning for it to be cooler than you expect.
 If it has been rainy in the last few days we recommend wearing boots and clothes that you don't mind getting dirty.
 We always recommend closed toe shoes.
 Don't wear loose and flowy clothes, as the baby goats love to chew on them.

 Do you sell the baby goats?

 We do sell most of them to good homes as pets.
 We sell the boys for $150 and the girls for $250.
 We sell them at 10-12 weeks old, after they have had a good strong start and have been weaned.
-We don't sell bottle babies because we have had too many that don't do well on the bottles.
+We don't sell bottle babies because we have had some that don't do well on the bottles after they leave us.